FarmTogether Review: Is Farmland a Good Sustainable Investment?

 - You invest in one piece of farmland at a time, so you are not diversified

-- No secondary market for your investment (though there are plans to introduce a secondary market in 2021)
+- No secondary market for your investment (though there are plans to introduce a secondary market)

 - Climate change could impact farmland values in the future

 FarmTogether is a farmland crowdfunding platform that was started by Artem Milichuk in 2017.
 The San Francisco-based platform lets you invest in U.S. farmland without having to negotiate deals or manage the land.
 Historically, buying farmland has been very difficult for individuals.
 More recently, farmland crowdfunding platforms like FarmTogether and AcreTrader are making farmland investing accessible.